 We can help you claim for injuries suffered on flights, cruises or overseas.
-If you’ve been injured whilst on vacation our lawyers who specialise in holiday accident claims will help you get the no win no fee compensation you deserve.
+If you’ve been injured whilst on vacation our lawyers who specialise in holiday accident claims will help you get the compensation you deserve on a no win no risk basis.

 If you have been injured on holiday in Australia or abroad at no fault of your own you may be able to claim compensation for any injuries or losses incurred.
-We have a team of dedicated public injury lawyers who specialise in holiday accidents who can help you get the compensation you deserve.
+We have a team of dedicated public injury experts who specialise in holiday accidents ready to help you get the compensation you deserve.

 Holidaymakers can suffer from injuries of all types, including contracting viruses or diseases.
 Some of the more common accidents include, but are not limited to: